Who Was Ted Bundy?

-Bundy graduated from University of Washington with a degree in psychology in 1972.
+Bundy graduated from the University of Washington with a degree in psychology in 1972.
 He had been accepted to law school in Utah, although he would never earn his degree.

 While a student at the University of Washington, Bundy fell in love with a wealthy, pretty young woman from California.
 She had everything that he wanted: money, class and influence.
 He was devastated by their breakup.
-Many of Ted's later victims resembled his college girlfriend—attractive students with long, dark hair.
+Many of Bundy's later victims resembled his college girlfriend—attractive students with long, dark hair.

-By the mid 1970s, Bundy had transformed himself, becoming more outwardly confident and active in social and political matters.
+By the mid-1970s, Bundy had transformed himself, becoming more outwardly confident and active in social and political matters.
 He even got a letter of recommendation from the Republican governor of Washington after working on his campaign.

 Ted Bundy’s Victims